Discotehk/Circuit_Python_Life_Commander_Damage_and_Poison_Counter/README.md

+----Setup----
+All of these files go in your CIRCUITPY drive root
+1. Add the required libraries to the lib foler.
+See below for list
+2. Create a folder names "Sprite Sheets"
+3. Add up to 3 .bmp files to that holder.
+Use Sprite1.bmp as example/template
+4. Create a .txt file named "Sprite Selection.txt"
+5. Add code.py and boot.py
+6. After adding boot.py you will need to hold the A button when connecting USB to edit the files with your PC

+----Instrunctions----

+	-Button		Action
+ 	-Up 		+1
+ 	-Down 		-1
+  	-Right 		+10/+5
+   	-Left 		-10/-5
+    -A 		Select counter
+    -B 		Reset counter 	*When on poison counter, also cycles art and saves your selection

+The necessary libraries are from the adafruit-circuitpython-bundle-9.x-mpy-20240730 bundle and are as follows:

+	-adafruit_bus_device
+ 	-adafruit_display_text
+	-adafruit_displayio_layout
+	-adafruit_imageload
+	-adafruit_debouncer.mpy
+	-adafruit_displayio_ssd1306.mpy
+	-adafruit_ticks.mpy

-This is a pretty simple Life, Commander Damage, and Poison Counter for Magic the Gathering.
+This is a pretty simple Life, Commander Damage, and Poison Counter for Magic the Gathering written in Circuitpython.

 When turned on it will display two icons, one for life and one for commander 1, a starting total for each, and a basic cursor to show selection.